 Organizing Your Car and Cargo

 Living in Northern Virginia means living with traffic and long commutes.
 Do you know that the average commuter spends fifteen hours a week in the car?
 Now that it is summer, are you adding to your car time by driving on your vacation?
-If you feel as though your car is your second home, maybe it needs some organization to make it more comfortable.
+If your car is your second home, it may need some organization to make it more comfortable.

-There are many things that you can do to make your drive time more enjoyable.
+You can do many things to make your drive time more enjoyable.
 The first one is to wash your vehicle inside and out.
-I am guilty of putting this task off for long periods of time.
-But when I do get around to it, a clean car makes such a big difference.
+I am guilty of putting this task off for long periods, but a clean car makes such a big difference when I get around to cleaning it.

 “That old car isn’t so bad.
-It actually smells good all vacuumed and polished.
+It smells good, all vacuumed and polished.
 I can even see clearly out of the windows!”

-So get rid of that stuff that has accumulated in the corners, clear out the backseat, and purge the trunk.
+So remove that stuff accumulated in the corners, clear out the backseat, and purge the trunk.
 Feel the space free up.
 Open the windows, and let the airflow.
 It’s like Feng Shui for your car!

 Just like what happens in our homes, the amount of stuff we have in our cars can overwhelm us.
-There are many products you can use for storage that will make your time commuting more safe, productive and enjoyable.
+You can use many products for storage, making commuting more safe, productive and enjoyable.
 Consider the three zones in your vehicle: the front seat, the backseat, and the trunk.
 Each area will have specific storage needs: CDs, sunglasses, and work material in the front seat; entertainment for the kids in the backseat; groceries, sports equipment, first aid, and road safety kits in the trunk.

 Loose items can be dangerous if you happen to get in an accident.
-So make sure everything has a place and is stored when not in use.
+Please ensure everything has a place and is stored when not in use.

-Another rule that will help keep your car organized is to “clean sweep” your car each time you get out.
-Put things into their storage place before you leave the car.
+Another rule that helps keep your car organized is to “clean sweep” your car each time you get out.
+Put things into their storage place before you leave the vehicle.
 Carry items into your home or office if you are finished using them.
 This is a great lesson in responsibility to teach your children.
-Allow them to bring things into the car with them only if they agree to take them back into the house when you arrive home.
-You will need to lead by example.
+Allow them to bring things into the car only if they agree to return them to the house when you arrive home.
+Lead by example.

 Using these tips will also make it easier for you not to be driven to distraction.
 Happy and safe commuting!